allanbowe/rawsas/content/posts/2017-10-10-split-strings-with-custom-delimiter.md

 I recently had a challenge - how to delimit an array of character data, when the delimiter itself may be in the data?
 Furthermore, when that array has to fit in a SAS macro variable?

 I was aware of nonprintables (hidden gremlins that can sometimes lurk in SAS program files), and attempted to use one as a delimiter.
 To my surprise this didn't work, and it turned out that SAS does not<a href="http://morgan.dartmouth.edu/Docs/sas92/support.sas.com/documentation/cdl/en/mcrolref/61885/HTML/default/getstart.htm"> fully support</a> nonprintables in Macro.
-So, I turned to <a href="https://www.rawsas.com/2017/05/sas-l-is-still-alive/">SAS-L </a>for help.
+So, I turned to [SAS-L](/sas-l-is-still-alive) for help.

 <h3>heLp!</h3>
 There were two interesting things that came of that conversation, both from <a href="https://communities.sas.com/t5/user/viewprofilepage/user-id/19924">FriedEgg</a>.
 Firstly, the nonprintables ARE stored in the symbol table - they just fail to resolve.
 However, they can be viewed by reading directly from sashelp.vmacro.